The ability to identify metal is a valuable skill for many operations such as welding, machining, cutting, and fabricating.

 No longer relying on just the eye or the personal experience, modern metal testing methods incorporate technology to improve the process speed and result accuracy while protecting the samples.

-Optical Emission Spectrometry (OES), is easy to use, fast and can define the exact quantitative breakdown of solid materials.
-OES, also known as Atomic Emission Spectrometry uses the intensity of light emitted at a particular wavelength to determine the elemental composition of a sample.
-Like fingerprints, emission of rays and light are unique to metal type.
+Optical Emission Spectrometry (OES) also called spark emission spectrography, is easy to use, fast, and can define the exact quantitative breakdown of solid materials.
+OES, also known as Atomic Emission Spectrometry, uses the intensity of light emitted at a particular wavelength to determine the elemental composition of a sample.
+Moreover, a single element can produce many spectral lines each with its characteristic.
+Like fingerprints, emission of rays and light are unique to metal types.

-Analysis is given as a percentage breakdown.
-OES analysis is versatile and can be used with stationary, portable or mobile environments.
-Combining the speed, versatility and easy-to-use of this method, make it the ideal test for alloys.
+The analysis is given as a percentage breakdown.
+OES analysis is versatile and can be used in stationary, portable, or mobile environments.
+Combining the speed, versatility, and easy-to-use of this method, make it the ideal test for alloys.

 X-Ray Fluorescence (XRF) is a highly precise and accurate measure of the elemental composition of materials.
 XRF spectrometers excite a sample with high-energy X-rays forcing the sample to emit certain characteristic rays which are read by the XRF spectrometer.

-A handheld XRF gun is required, but the process can occur is fractions of a second.
-Metals with high percentage levels can make a few seconds to be read, while metals with part-per-million levels can take up to a few minutes.
+A handheld XRF gun is required, but the process can occur in fractions of a second.
+Metals with high percentage levels can take a few seconds to be read, while metals with part-per-million levels can take up to a few minutes.
 Still, you cannot find a faster reading.

 The process identifies the crystalline phases present and compares them to a database of archived phases.
 Elements are analyzed in a ground powder form.

 XRD helps evaluate minerals, polymers, corrosive products as well as other varying unknown materials.
-This method can be useful to identify and quantify phases as well as doing texture analysis.
+This method can be useful to identify and quantify phases as well as perform texture analysis.

 Unlike traditional methods where it takes years of training, metal workers armed with PMI spectrometers can be trained and begin working on their assignments in minutes.